GREATORMAN/GENOMIC_ANNOTATION/README.md

 ## **📘 Complete Guide to Understanding This GitHub Project**
-Guy i have not added examples yet to the project if you do have suggestions mail me @ mailtovishalsai227@gmail.com . if you have doubt please mention it in the subject mail me your doubt please make sure add complete doubt in a single mail i will try my level best to resolve, thanks for understanding
+Hey guys!
+I haven’t added the examples to the project yet.
+If you have any suggestions, feel free to email me at mailtovishalsai227@gmail.com
+.
+If you’ve got a doubt, just mention it in the subject so I don’t miss it.

+Please try to put your whole doubt in one email, and I’ll do my best to help you out.
+Thanks for understanding, guys!

 This section helps anyone — even total beginners — understand how a typical GitHub project works, how to navigate it, and how to use every file inside this repository.
 It explains **every component**, **why it exists**, and **how to use it**.

 ---